Estonian Air Force: Radar

 In addition to these radars, the 16th Air Defence Battalion of the Estonian Land Forces has 4 or 5 Giraffe AMB radars (these radars, even though being air surveillance radars, are under Land Forces', not Air Forces', inventory).
 Also small Hungarian man-portable passive radars are used for airspace and border surveillance (it is not clear under which organization's inventory these are).

+As of 2025 a procurement program for mobile radars is ongoing in the EDF.

-Before acquiring better radars, the Air Surveillance Wing (founded in 1998) used civilian radar and one P-37 Soviet radar.
+Before acquiring better radars, the Air Surveillance Wing (founded in 1998) used civilian radar and one P-37 Soviet radar (P-37 on display at Estonian Aviation Museum).
 The modern AN/TPS-77 radar at Kellavere began operations in 2003, marking the beginning of acquisition of better radar equipment for Estonia.